ENCODE-DCC/caper/scripts/gcp_caper_server/README.md

 ## How to create an instance

 Run without arguments to see detailed help.
-Some optional arguments are very important depending on your region/zone. e.g. `--gcp-region` (for Life Sciences API) and `--zone` (for instance creation).
+Some optional arguments are very important depending on your region/zone. e.g. `--gcp-region` (for provisioning worker instances of Life Sciences API) and `--zone` (for server instance creation only).
 These regional parameters default to US central region/zones.
 ```bash
 $ bash create_instance.sh
 ```